 At 1pm the children who “stay late” are joined by a new group of four- and five-year-olds for our play-based Afternoon Prekindergarten.
 At a musical signal the children assemble for a twenty minute Group Time.
 In addition to working all together on all the developmental challenges that face four- and five-year-olds (please see our PreKindergarten link), they practice the group skills necessary for primary school; taking care of their bodies’ needs and their belongings before coming to Group; taking turns listening and talking; learning to articulate their rules and standards in order to help govern their community; deciding on activities together; learning to follow short series of actions; and balancing their temperaments through group process (i.e. speaking up if reserved and learning to wait if loquacious).
 3-year-olds, generally asleep during this time, are welcome to join when they awaken.

-From 2pm until about 4:15pm each day the children have free play.
+From 2pm until about 4:15pm each day the children have free play and projects that stem from individual and group interests.
 They are naturally interested in developing relationships, practicing skills, and implementing their ideas; and if they are allowed time to do so, they become self-confident and socially aware individuals able and eager to play together in big groups.
 4-year-olds are interested in sustaining themes from day to day and week to week; they envision more parts in their play themes than formerly, and they need more players; they want to make their own props; they put on plays and shows and gravitate to setting up institutions like stores and schools, where divisions of labor and working in teams are required.
 They stop to eat at designated tables when they are hungry.
 Their handwashing, table etiquette, and clean-up habits are built in from the previous year.